SesinIvan/smart-drag-and-drop-cards/README.md

-# Swappable Drag And Drop Cards
+# Relocatable Drag And Drop Cards

 My expirmental asset for **Godot 4.x** to add mechanics for transferring cards within a single field (a battlefield or a player's hand)